Table of Contents

 Less Congestion

-An overcrowded stop leads to severe issues for both the shippers and the receivers, including detention times.
-Freight consolidation helps eliminate the heavy congestion resulting in fewer delays and a less wait time.
+An overcrowded stop leads to severe issues for the shippers and the receivers, including detention times.
+Freight consolidation helps eliminate heavy congestion resulting in fewer delays and less wait time.

 Tips to Improve Inbound Logistics and Streamline Procurement